≥ Course Descriptions

 The completion of the Doctor of Optometry degree requires four academic years and two summer terms comprising 175 semester hours of study.
 The degree Bachelor of Science in Vision Science is granted following completion of the first year of the professional program, provided the student has completed all of the University distribution requirements and does not hold a prior bachelor's degree.
 First year courses cover the basic health and vision sciences which serve as foundation for the clinical sciences.
 Included are a broad range of courses: human anatomy and physiology, ocular anatomy, ocular physiology, neuroanatomy; geometrical optics, physical optics, physiological and visual optics; advanced microbiology and immunology, as well as, courses in health services organization and policy.
 Students also begin their clinical experience in the second semester in a clinical simulation laboratory with fellow students serving as "patients."

-Second year students begin their first direct patient care experience during the Winter semester.
+Second year students begin their first direct patient care experience during the spring semester.
 A close relationship, achieved through a one-to-one faculty to student ratio, provides for detailed observation, evaluation, and feedback on the student's early clinical performance.
 Clinical experiences include interviews, examinations, and an understanding of diagnostic techniques and treatment services, including the prescription of spectacle lenses.
 Lectures and laboratories build upon the previous knowledge from basic health and vision science courses and introduce new topics including: general and ocular pathology, pharmacology, ophthalmic and environmental optics, contact lens optics, strabismus and vision therapy, and clinical case-study reviews to sharpen decision making in primary care diagnosis, management and treatment.

 Third year courses focus on contact lenses, assessment and management of vision and developmental problems in children, care of the elderly and low vision patients, applied neuro-optometry and use of therapeutic pharmacological agents in the management of ocular and systemic disease.
 Clinical practice continues in primary care, pediatrics and contact lenses with the student assigned to 16 hours of clinic per week to include direct patient care under the supervision of and in consultation with the student's clinical professor who monitors the progress and provides guidance where necessary.
 A low student to faculty ratio is a fundamental strength in the third year clinical training program.
 Patients identified as needing specialty diagnostic or treatment services are seen by third and fourth year students and the faculty.
 Vision screenings for all athletic teams on campus and students living in university residence halls provide further supervised practice, and help to promote vision and eye health wellness within the University community.
 The coordination of didactics with clinic during the third year serve to enhance the student's communication skills, empathy, sensitivity to patient needs and concerns, and awareness of the role of the optometrist in the health care system.
 Patient record audits sensitize the student to the requirements for proper and complete record keeping and the need to continually monitor the quality of patient care.